XKaguya/ChatPlugin/README.md

 # English

-A plugin that allows player use keyboard to communicate with teammates.
+A plugin based on Exiled for SCP:SL.
+This plugin allows player use keyboard to communicate with teammates.
 This plugin send message to same side as player's.

 Usage: